 Brutal [Meta]Introduction to Dependent Types in Agda

-Agda doesn’t lack tutorials and introductions, there is a whole page of them on the Agda wiki [1] (for a general documentation list see [2]).
+There is a whole page of Agda tutorials [3] on the Agda’s documentation page [4].
 Personally, I recommend:

 Same proposition holds for Coq [7], Idris [8] and, to a lesser extent, for Epigram [9].